Series 14 Compliance Officer Exam Guide

 Learn the small-offering exemption concepts and related compliance posture tested in the final Series 14 investment-banking section.

-Learn the personnel and firm-registration framework that Series 14 expects a compliance officer to oversee.
+Learn the personnel, firm-registration, disclosure, termination, and continuing-education framework Series 14 expects compliance officers to oversee.

-Learn the account-opening, supervision, complaint, and special-account issues that make up the Series 14 customer-account chapter.
+Learn the account-opening, supervision, complaint, employee-account, AML, discretionary, and special-account issues tested in Series 14.

 • Customer Complaints